clairedn/cuda_multimulti_DDM/README.md

 python pipeline.py --processes 4 ... other parameters ...
 ```

-If `--processes` is not specified, the program will automatically use all available CPU cores.
+If `--processes` is not specified, it will automatically use all available CPU cores.
 For optimal performance:
 - On systems with limited memory, consider using fewer cores to avoid memory pressure
-- For systems with many cores, a value of `--processes` equal to the number of physical cores (rather than logical cores) often provides the best balance of performance and resource usage
+- For systems with many CPU cores, using about 50-75% of available cores may provide better balance of performance and resource usage

-During processing, the pipeline displays real-time performance metrics, including:
+During processing, it displays real-time performance metrics, including:
 - Processing time for each phase (DDM analysis, fitting)
 - Overall frames per second processing rate
 - Count of processed files and remaining tasks

-When the verbose mode is enabled (using the `-v` flag with `multimultiDDM` or selecting 'y' for verbose output in the GUI), additional memory usage statistics are displayed:
+When the verbose mode is enabled (using the `-v` flag with `multimultiDDM` or selecting 'y' for verbose output in the GUI), additional memory usage statistics will be displayed:
 ```
 Memory Allocations Done.
 Total memory allocated